 It makes a good substitute for lemon pepper seasoning because it has a similar citrus flavor.
 However, it will not have the same level of acidity as lemon zest has.
 It is best used in savory dishes because it still has thyme notes.
 Add the thyme to your recipe and taste as you go along.
 This way, you don’t add more than you need.

 The juice of a lemon can be used in place of lemon pepper seasoning.
 It makes a good substitute because it has the same citrus taste.
-Lemon juice works well as a substitute when you are using it as a marinade.
+Lemon juice works well as a substitute when you are using it in a marinade recipe.
 The juice helps lubricate things while still staying true to the flavor the lemon pepper seasoning delivers so well.

 The downside with this substitute is that it can only be used in liquid recipes.
 If you have no room for the liquid, then this will not work well.
 However, you can use it as a base for a sauce.

 This is a spice blend mixture from Japan, also known as nana-iro tōgarashi.
 It’s a blend of about seven spices that can be used as a rub.
 It includes ground ginger, chilies, nori, and other spices like poppy seeds, ground sanshō (Japanese pepper), roasted orange peel, black sesame seeds, white sesame seeds, hemp seeds, nori (seaweed), and poppy seeds.

 The kick you get from the chilies makes it an excellent substitute for lemon pepper seasoning.
 It can also be used as a dry rub.
 The variety of spices gives a complex flavor to the recipe you use it for, which is something lemon pepper seasoning does well.